yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## ACME Extensions

-This protocol extends the ACME protocol, to allow for recurrent Orders.
+This protocol extends the ACME protocol, to allow for automatically renewed Orders.

 ### Extending the Order Resource